Quickstart Guide

 3. Switch to a Different Game

-3. Save and run McRogueFace again
+Save and run McRogueFace again to see your simple scene!

 4. Make Your First Change